Mo3gz/Othello-Board-Game/README.md

 Users can choose to play against another player or the computer with varying levels of difficulty.
 The game includes a graphical user interface for an engaging playing experience.

+## Features
+   ##User Management:

+      1. Add new students with details such as ID, name, date of birth, GPA, gender, level, status, department, email, and mobile number.

+      2. Update existing student information (with the department field disabled for editing).

+      3. Delete student data with confirmation prompts to ensure data integrity.

+Search and Assignment:

+1. Search for active students by name, displaying results in a table format.

+2. Assign departments to students at level 3, with error handling for invalid actions.

+Status Management:

+1. View all active and inactive students in a table.

+2. Change student status between active and inactive directly from the table.

+Navigation and Design:

+1. A common homepage listing all potential projects (Human Resources, Student Affairs, Higher Studies, Laboratory Tracking).

+2. Well-designed navigation bar for seamless access to all functionalities.

+3. Frontend validations and dynamic content handling using JavaScript.

+4. CSS for styling to create a user-friendly interface.

 ## Main functionality
 1. Play against a computer or another player.